agneay/Shared-Brilliance/README.md

 Tips on spaced repetition, Pomodoro technique, and focus hacks to help you thrive academically and professionally.

 ---
+📍 Track our progress on the [Shared-brilliance Roadmap](https://github.com/users/agneay/projects/1/views/1)
+---
 ## 📁 Folder Structure